zsiki/ls/doc/source/tutorial.rst

 seen in the result widget.
 Calculated coordinates are added to the coordinate list too.

+In the next step coordinates of point 5001 and 5003 will be calculated using resection.

 .. figure:: images/t021.png
    :scale: 80 %
    :align: center

-In the next step coordinates of point 5001 and 5003 will be calculated using resection.

    *(24.)
 Preparing resection*

-By the resection select the station 5001 (the fielbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face).
+By the resection select the station 5001 (the fieldbook name and the id in fieldbook is shown in brackets, known points are displayed in bold face).

 .. figure:: images/t022.png